 - If you are using tips:

-Find the correct sizes for each nails
+Find the correct sizes for each nail

 Once secured, cut to your desired length